ropensci-archive/styles/README.md

 styles
 ======

-The goal of styles is to create and apply ggplot-style themes to base plots.
+The goal of styles is to create and apply themes to base plots.

 Installation
 ------------